GowerCampbell/Sorting-And-Searching/README.md

-Here's an improved and more refined version of the "Sorting and Searching" explanation that enhances clarity, tone, and flow.
-The revised text keeps the educational tone but adds more depth, context, and learner-focused insights:

----

 # Sorting and Searching

 Welcome to my **Sorting and Searching Learning Module** — a hands-on guide to mastering two foundational concepts in computer science.
 Curated by Gower Campbell, this repository offers a comprehensive walkthrough of key algorithms, real-world applications, and complexity insights — all in clean, modular Python.